ipb-halle/MetFrag/projects/metfragcl/index.md

 ### MetFrag CL

 MetFrag is available as a command line tool, which matches the functionality present on <a href="https://msbi.ipb-halle.de/MetFrag/">MetFragWeb</a>.
-It combines the efficient fragmenter and additional scoring functions to rank the retrieved candidates.
-The inclusion of mass spectrtal match, retention time information from liquid chromatography and reference information is also possible.
+It combines the efficient fragmenter and additional scoring functions to rank the retrieved candidates, including mass spectral match, retention time information from liquid chromatography and reference information if desired.

 <a class="btn btn-primary" href="https://github.com/ipb-halle/MetFragRelaunched/releases/latest" role="button">Download MetFrag CL (latest)</a>
 <a class="btn btn-primary" href="https://github.com/ipb-halle/MetFragRelaunched" role="button">MetFrag CL on GitHub</a>
+<a class="btn btn-primary" href="https://github.com/ipb-halle/MetFragRelaunched/issues" role="button">Post an issue</a>

 <hr>

 <h3>Usage</h3>
-Once downloaded, the executable MetFrag jar can be run using the following command (where X.Y.Z should be replaced by the version number matching the downloaded jar files):
+Once downloaded, the executable MetFrag jar can be run using the following command (where X.Y.Z should be replaced by the version number matching the downloaded jar file):
 <div class="code">
   # java -jar MetFragCommandLine-X.Y.Z.jar [parameter file]
 </div>
 <p>
-All input parameters for MetFrag CL are specified in a <span style="font-weight:bold">parameter file</span>, which contains all necessary settings to process a given MS/MS peak list.
+All input parameters for MetFrag CL are specified in the <span style="font-weight:bold">parameter file</span>, which contains all necessary settings to process a given MS/MS peak list.
 An example parameter file for querying PubChem can be downloaded <a href="https://msbi.ipb-halle.de/~cruttkie/metfrag/example_parameter_file.txt">here</a>, while the corresponding example MS/MS peak list can be downloaded <a href="https://msbi.ipb-halle.de/~cruttkie/metfrag/example_data.txt">here</a>.
 Further details about the parameter options are given in the section "Defining Parameters" below.
-Note that it is also possible to use the <a href="https://msbi.ipb-halle.de/MetFrag/">MetFrag Web</a> interface to generate parameter files by selecting all desired settings and pressing the "download parameters" button.
+Note that it is also possible to use the <a href="https://msbi.ipb-halle.de/MetFrag/">MetFrag Web</a> interface to generate parameter files by selecting all desired settings and pressing the "Download Parameters" button in the "Fragmentation Settings & Processing" section.
 <p><p>

 <h3>Running the Example</h3>